sai-gh/bixi-rental/README.md

 ## Dataset

-The dataset used in this project contains detailed information about Bixi bike rentals in Montreal for the year 2016.
+The dataset used in this project contains detailed information about Bixi bike rentals in Montreal.
 It includes data on rental timestamps, station information, user types, and more.
-Unfortunately, due to the size of the data, I cannot provide the raw dataset in this repository, but if you are interested in looking into things yourself, [here](https://drive.google.com/drive/folders/19TexYa02mLNYyaXeQgc0eHIOw_UiI1PB?usp=drive_link) is the Google Drive link to the dataset
+Unfortunately, due to the size of the data, I cannot provide the raw dataset in this repository, but if you are interested in looking into things yourself, **[Here](https://drive.google.com/drive/folders/19TexYa02mLNYyaXeQgc0eHIOw_UiI1PB?usp=drive_link)** is the Google Drive link to the dataset

 ## Usage